Aging: What to expect

 To promote your sexual health:

 - Share your needs and concerns with your partner.
-You might experiment with different positions or sexual activities.
+You might find the physical intimacy without intercourse is right for you, or you may experiment with different sexual activities.

 - Talk to your doctor.
-He or she might offer specific treatment suggestions — such as estrogen cream for vaginal dryness or perhaps oral medication to increase libido in women or oral medication for erectile dysfunction in men.
+Your doctor might offer specific treatment suggestions — such as estrogen cream for vaginal dryness or oral medication for erectile dysfunction in men.

 See more In-depth